sjdev2212/bookstore-challenge/README.md

 You need to have followings installed in your local machine:

-- `Ruby`
+- Ruby '3.1.2'
 - `Postgresql`
-- `Rails`
-- `node.js`
+- `Rails 7`

 ### Setup

 To setup the project in your local, in the repo page:

-- click on code (dropdown list) > Download as ZIP.
+-
-- or open terminal of path you want to install project and run this command:
+- Open terminal of path you want to install project and run this command:
   `git clone  https://github.com/sjdev2212/bookstore-challenge.git`
 - `cd bookstore/`
 - `bundle install`